Last Updated: January 20, 2021.

 You acknowledge and agree that we may use the Health Information to create de-identified or aggregated data that does not identify you or your Child ("De-Identified Data").
 We may use and share De-Identified Data for research and analysis purposes, to improve the Program or to promote the Program.

 Information Collected Using Cookies and other Web Technologies.
-Like many website owners and operators, we use automated data collection tools such as Web Beacons to collect certain information.
+Like many website owners and operators, we use automated data collection tools such as Web Beacons (defined below) to collect certain information.

 "Web Beacons" (also known as web bugs, pixel tags or clear GIFs) are tiny graphics with a unique identifier that may be included on our Program for several purposes, including to deliver or communicate with Cookies, to track and measure the performance of our Program, to monitor how many visitors view our Program, and to monitor the effectiveness of our advertising.
 Unlike Cookies, which are stored on the user's device, Web Beacons are typically embedded invisibly on web pages (or in an e-mail).